arnecls/raidplaner/README.md

 Warning
 =======
-This branch contains experimental changes.
+This branch contains experimental changes and is thus considered unstable.
-DO NOT USE IN PRODUCTION.
+Use at your own risk.